kingluddite/web-dev-notes/development/workflow/git/02-merging.md

 # Remote Repos

 ## cloning
-create a copy of your repo on their computer
+Create a copy of your repo on their computer

 ```
 $ git clone ~/my-git-project my-new-git-project-name
 ```

-* will create a perfect copy of original repo
+* Will create a perfect copy of original repo
 * git also created a remote repo when it created this one

+# Shows a list of all remotes available

 ```
 $ git remote
 ```

-shows a list of all remotes available
-* when you clone a repo, git automatically creates a remote named `origin` for you
+* When you clone a repo, git automatically creates a remote named `origin` for you

-why origin?
+## Why is the name `origin`?
-because your repo originated as a copy of that particular code
+Because your repo originated as a copy of that particular code

-* your origin repo is not affected at all by the clone
+* Your origin repo is not affected at all by the clone
-* cloning creates a copy of the original without changing it in any way (non destructive copy)
+* Cloning creates a copy of the original without changing it in any way (non destructive copy)

-but how can we get our local and remote repos to talk to each other

 ## Manually adding a remote repo
+How can we get our local and remote repos to talk to each other

 ```
 git remote add our-clone ~/path/to/your/new/clone/project
 ```

-list remotes with
+## List remotes with

 ```
 $ git remote
 ```

-and now you should see that you added the remote repo
+And now you should see that you added the remote repo

 ## Git Pull
-pull changes from a remote repo
+Pull changes from a remote repo

 ```
 $ git pull origin name-of-branch
 ```

-* if you get a merge conflict, handle it normally
+* If you get a merge conflict, handle it normally
 * git assumes you are by default trying to push and pull from origin

 ## Git Push
-push changes to a remote repo
+Push changes to a remote repo

+1. You create a branch
+2. Add and make commits
-You create a branch. add and make commits. then you want to push to remote
+3. Then you want to push to remote

 ```
 $ git push origin name-of-branch
 ```

-* first argument needs to be name of remote
+* First argument needs to be name of remote

 # Github

 ## Issues
 ## Pull Requests
 You have code you want people to `pull` into their projects

-* great tool for collaboration
+* Great tool for collaboration

 ### Discussion, Commits, Files Changed
-* easy to add comments if we want to contribute to the code ourselves
+* Easy to add comments if we want to contribute to the code ourselves

 ## Watch the project
-* if any major changes happen to project
+* If any major changes happen to project

 ## star project
-add to list of favorite projects
+Add to list of favorite projects

 ## Fork
-create a clone of project in our own github account
+Create a clone of project in our own github account

 ## Workflows
 * [feature branches](http://martinfowler.com/bliki/FeatureBranch.html)